Reporting and Approval of Academic Actions Constituting Substantive Change

 Related Law & Policy:

-- Initiating programs or courses offered through contractual agreement or consortium
+- Initiating programs or courses through contractual agreement or consortium

 - Initiating joint or dual degree programs with another institution